capturethenarrative/capturethenarrative.github.io/setting.md

 A majority of Kingston's population uses the indigenous platform 'Legit Social', a Twitter-style software which is used for news and entertainment alike.

-# Journalism:

-The press is free and vibrant in Kingston, though the small size of the market means that just two newspapers dominate the media landscape.
-The first, the "Daily Kingston", is widely considered to be right-leaning, and tends to report through a lens of the importance of traditional values.
-The second, meanwhile, is the "Kingston Herald", which is in turn considered to be left-leaning - it focuses on reporting stories through the daily lives and needs of the common people, and often covering news, politics, and social issues with a populist tone.